-- From your WordPress admin dashboard click “Posts”, then “Add New”
+- From your WordPress admin dashboard, click “Posts,” then “Add New.”

-- Enter any relevant tags, each separated by a comma
+- Enter any relevant tags, each separated by a comma.

-If you’re not sure which tags to use, WordPress includes a “choose from the most used tags” option just below the Tags box which will suggest some of the most popular post tags.
+If you’re unsure of which tags to use, WordPress includes a “choose from the most used tags” option just below the Tags box, which will suggest some of the most popular post tags.
 Even if none of these tags fit your post, they may provide inspiration to help refine your tag strategy.

 Although you could add hundreds of tags to a home improvement post — everything from “hammer” to “wires” to “structure” and “safety” — many of these don’t add any direct value and instead take users to the same set of pages over and over again.

 Maximizing WordPress Tags SEO

 Instead, it’s critical to create content that lends itself naturally to relevant and specific tags.
 In the case of our kitchen reno SEO capture, this means writing blogs and creating resources that deal with specific aspects of kitchen renovations and then highlighting their shared characteristics in your tags.

 Adding WordPress Tags to Your Site